HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Marketing:

-WHAT ARE THE RESPONSIBILITIES OF AN assistant WORKING IN MARKETING?
+WHAT ARE THE RESPONSIBILITIES OF AN INTERN WORKING IN MARKETING?

 From filing to putting together reports and presentations which assist the management team.
-Alongside administrative duties, you can be asked to caption and catalog photography from the publicity stills photographers.
-Update key date documents such as worldwide release documents, relevant holiday timelines, and strategy/marketing timelines
+Alongside administrative duties, you can be asked to caption and catalogue photography from the publicity stills photographers.

 When clients come into the office, you can be asked to make sure they are comfortable and provide refreshments.
 All companies have their protocol when clients come into the building, find your nearest deli/coffee shop (make sure it serves good coffee).